 This college is one of the few places which offers correspondence courses for art and design subjects for IGCSEs and Foundation level diplomas.
 This can be done in the UK or internationally.

 Open Study College

 This online collage offers a range of GCSE courses.
 The coursework can be completed entirely from home at the learner’s convenience.
 The package includes learning materials and dedicated personal tutor support.

 Oxford Home Schooling

-GCSEs and A-levels are offered here via correspondence, specifically for students educated at home.
+Oxford Home Schooling offers GCSEs and A-levels via correspondence.
+They are specifically for home educated students.
 There is a student advisor, and also a personal tutor who marks work and assists in any way needed.
-There are consultations by telephone available at an inexpensive rate within the UK.
-This can be used by students abroad too, but they usually have to return to the UK to take the actual exams.
+They offer consultations by telephone at a reasonable rate within the UK.
+Students living abroad can use this too, but they usually have to return to the UK to take the actual exams.

 Oxford Open Learning

 This site offers GCSEs, A-levels and some business courses via distance learning.
 It is is intended for over-18s who need further qualifications for their careers or college courses.